Liu Chi-chun: Biography

-Liu Chi-chun was born at Suzhou, and her family was one of the four prominent families in the city.
+Liu Chi-chun was born at the Prefecture at Suzhou, and her family was one of the four prominent families in the city.
 She was the distant cousin of her later husband Yen Chia-kan.
 Yen's first wife died in 1923 because of obstructed labour.
 After that, Yen continued to follow the choice of his parents to marry her in December 1924.

 She put much effort into looking after her new family, and she had nine children (five sons and four daughters).
 After she became the first lady, she continued to take care of her child, but not to participate on political topics.
 After Yen Chia-kan finished his presidency, she disappeared from public view.

 After her husband Yen Chia-kan died on December 24, 1993, she died at the same date six years later (in 1999) because of diseases of the lung, liver and kidney at Taipei Chongqing South Road official residence.
 Her marriage lasted for 70 years.
 Finally, her remains were interred at the Republic Of China Military Cemetery.